 Annual General Meeting

-The 153rd Annual General Meeting of the Quekett Microscopical Club was held in the PA 135 Meeting Room of the Natural History Museum in South Kensington.
+The 155th Annual General Meeting of the Quekett Microscopical Club was held in the Angela Marmont Centre in the Natural History Museum and also live via Zoom so that members who were unable to attend in person were able to participate.

-The outgoing President, Joan Bingley, opened the meeting and then handed over to the Hon.
-Secretary, Lisa Ashby, who presented highlights of the Annual Report for 2019, including increased membership, significant progress on digitising our collections, and our outreach activities.
+The President, Steve Gill, opened the meeting via Zoom and then handed over to the Hon.
+Secretary, Lisa Ashby, to present the annual report.

 President: Steve Gill